Braunwyn Windham-Burke Attends Her First ‘RHOC’ Reunion, Shares Cast Photo On Instagram

 As The Inquisitr previously reported, Windham-Burke admitted during a Q&A session with her fans and followers on Instagram last week that she was feeling quite nervous about the then-upcoming taping of the Season 14 reunion.

-After being asked by a fan if she was nervous and if she keeps in touch with her co-stars, Windham-Burke explained, via a November 7 report from OK!
-Magazine, that she was “so nervous” and that she stays connected with Dodd, Judge and Beador.
+After being asked by a fan if she was nervous — and if she keeps in touch with her co-stars — Windham-Burke explained, via a November 7 report from OK!
+Magazine, that she was “so nervous.”
+She also mentioned that she stays connected with Dodd, Judge, and Beador.